UniStuttgart-VISUS/power-overwhelming/docs/HARDWARE.md

     10. Connect all the cables for switches, USB, etc. as described in the manual of the mainboard.

 3. Cut the ATX power cables.
-    1. Identify the relevant pins on the cable, for instance using the manual of your mainboard or [Wikipedia](https://en.wikipedia.org/wiki/ATX#Power_supply).
+    1. Identify the relevant pins on the cable using a trustworthy source, for instance the manual of your mainboard or [Wikipedia](https://en.wikipedia.org/wiki/ATX#Power_supply).

        > **Warning**
        > Double check whether the diagram shows the socket or the cable before cutting any cable!
 The diagrams in the manual typically show the pins on the mainboard-side socket, not on the cable/plug side.
 You can identify this by matching the shapes (squared or rounded) of the heads or receptacles shown with the heads you want to cut.